kssrr/simple-heic-converter/README.md

 # Simple HEIC to JPEG converter

-A simple tool to bulk convert all .heic files in a directory to .jpeg using Pillow, either on the command line or with a small tkinter-app.
+A simple tool to bulk convert all .heic files in a directory to .jpeg or .png using Pillow, either on the command line or with a small tkinter-app (app only supports to .jpeg atm).

 ## Dependencies